 • You're building toward exit but unclear how "stuck" the business really is

-• You suspect you're a bottleneck but can't see exactly which functions are worst
+• You suspect you're the constraint but can't see exactly which functions are worst

 • You need a structured way to think about delegation that isn't "just hire people"